Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_exercises.md

 image: "../assets/images/chemotaxis_traj_1.0.png"
 ---

-## How do *E. coli* respond to repellents?
+## How does *E. coli* respond to repellents?

 Just as *E. coli* has receptors that bond to attractant ligands, it has other receptors that can bond to **repellent** ligands.

 **Exercise:** Based on what we have learned in this module about how *E. coli* and other bacteria act in the presence of an attractant, what do you think that the chemotaxis response is in the presence of a repellent?
-How do you think that the bacterium adjusts to relative changes in repellent?
+How do you think that the bacterium adjusts to relative changes of the repellent?
 {: .notice--info}

-**Exercise:** In the [phosphorylation tutorial](tutorial_phos), we defined the rate constant for free CheA autophosphorylation `k_T_phos`, and specified that when the receptor complex is bound to an attractant molecule, the autophosphorylation rate constant becomes `0.2 · k_T_phos`.
-When the receptor complex is bound to a **repellent** molecule, we will change the autophosphorylation rate constant to `5 · k_T_phos`.
-Adapt the BioNetGen model accordingly, and then run your simulation with `L0 = 5000` and `L0 = 1e5` repellent ligand molecules added at the beginning of the simulation, and run the simulation for 3 seconds.
+In the [phosphorylation tutorial](tutorial_phos), we defined the rate constant for free CheA autophosphorylation `k_T_phos`, and specified that when the receptor complex is bound to an attractant molecule, the autophosphorylation rate constant decreases to `0.2 · k_T_phos`.
+To model a receptor complex bound to a repellent molecule, we will need to change the autophosphorylation rate so that it is greater than `k_T_phos`.

+**Exercise:** Adapt the BioNetGen model so that the autophosphorylation rate constant is `5 · k_T_phos`. then run your simulation for 3 seconds with `L0 = 5000` and `L0 = 1e5` repellent ligand molecules added at the beginning of the simulation.
 How does the concentration of phosphorylated CheY change?
 What do you conclude?
 {: .notice--info}

 ## What if there are multiple attractant sources?

-The simulations in this chapter became quite complex, but there is one way in which the reality is even more complicated.
-Not only can *E. coli* sense both repellents and attractants, but it is able to detect *more than one* attractant gradient at the same time.
-This has a clear evolutionary purpose in an environment of multiple sparsely populated food sources.
-In this section, we will explore whether the chemotaxis mechanism allows cells to navigate through more realistic nutrient distributions.
+Not only can *E. coli* sense both repellents and attractants, but it can detect *more than one* attractant gradient at the same time.
+This function has a clear evolutionary purpose in a bacterial environment of multiple sparsely populated food sources.
+In this section, we will explore whether the chemotaxis mechanism allows cells to navigate through heterogeneous nutrient distributions.

-**Exercise:**  In reality, *E. coli* has different receptors specific for different types of attractants.
-Modify your model from the [adaptation tutorial](tutorial_adaptation) to reflect two types of receptor, each specific to its own ligand (call them *A* and *B*).
-Assume that we have 3500 receptor molecules of each type.\\
- **Hint:** you will not need to have additional molecules in addition to `L` and `T`.
+**Exercise:** Modify our model from the [adaptation tutorial](tutorial_adaptation) to reflect two types of receptor, each specific to its own ligand (call them *A* and *B*).
+Assume that we have 3500 receptor molecules of each type. (**Hint:** you will not need to have additional molecules in addition to `L` and `T`.
 Instead, specify additional states for the two molecules that we already have; for example `L(t,Lig~A)` only binds with `T(l,Lig~A)`.
-Don't forget to update `seed species` as well!
+Don't forget to update `seed species` as well!)
 {: .notice--info}

 **Exercise:** What will happen if after the cell adapts to attractant *A*, molecules of *B* are  suddenly added to the system?
 Model this scenario by assuming that after the cell adapts to `1e6` molecules of *A*, suddenly `1e6` molecules of *B* are added.
 Observe the concentration of phosphorylated CheY.
 Is the cell able to respond to *B* after adapting to the concentration of ligand *A*?
 Why is the change in CheY phosphorylation different from the scenario in which we release the two different ligands concurrently?\\